Turk Kardiyol Dern Ars. 2019; 47(1): 29-37 | DOI: 10.5543/tkda.2018.35005

-Macrophage migration inhibitory factor gene -173 G>C polymorphism and its relationship with coronary artery disease and diabetes
+Macrophage migration inhibitory factor (MIF) gene -173 G>C polymorphism and its relationship to coronary artery disease and type 2 diabetes

 , Aycan Fahri Erkan2